Road closure permits

 A minimum of 4 working days is required to process the permit application.
 If less than 4 working days notice is provided, the applicant must pay the priority fee.

-Council assesses all applications for temporary road closure permits based on traffic management principles, as set out in the Road Management Act 2004 Worksite Safety – Traffic Management Code of Practice and AS 1742.3 - 2002 Manual of Uniform Traffic Control Devices.
+Council assesses all applications for Road Closure permits based on traffic management principles, as set out in the Road Management Act 2004 Worksite Safety – Traffic Management Code of Practice and AS 1742.3 - 2002 Manual of Uniform Traffic Control Devices.
 This by no means places any responsibility for the effectiveness of traffic management being implemented by any independent works managers or contractors upon Moreland City Council.

 Onsite auditing of Traffic Management Plans